OmniTurn CNC Lathes Made in Oregon

 OmniTurn CNC: Replace Floppy Drive

 The floppy emulator replaces the existing floppy drive in the drive bay.
 The emulator mounts and connects the same way as the original floppy disk drive.
 Disconnect the power cable and the ribbon cable, then remove and discard the four screws holding the floppy drive.
 Install the emulator using screws provided.
 Reconnect the power cable and the ribbon cable.
 Be sure to orient the ribbon cable with the red stripe toward the power supply connector.
+NOTE: If you have two floppy drives, the emulator replaces both; plug twisted end of ribbon cable into emulator; disconnect other drive.

 USB Floppy Emulator Description